fpier042/aws-weather-app/README.md

 - Web application development, with Flask 🌐
 - Docker containerization ⚓️

-And aims to provide the user valuable insight into how best to create a functional, cloud-integrated application, whether you're a developer learning more about Python and AWS (like myself), or someone who simply likes to nerd out about the weather!
+And aims to provide the user valuable insight into how best to create a functional web application which is also cloud-integrated, whether you're a developer learning more about Python and AWS (like myself), or someone who simply likes to nerd out about the weather!

 ## ⚙️ Project Structure